So far we've covered the main interaction types and how they are priced, but where are the balances stored? And how are they accounted for?

 - When minting a ticket, the Fuel Tank is filled up using GET from the Relayer Silo.

 - The fuel tank funds a complete basic lifecycle.
-Upsell interactions are funded by the Relayer Silo.
+Premium interactions are funded by the Relayer Silo.

 - When a ticket is scanned the remaining fuel will be sent to the Depot.